adamts1/adam-cv-agent/DEPLOY_RENDER.md

 If the build fails, check the Render logs for errors.
 Common issues:

+1. **Peer dependency conflicts** - The build command uses `--legacy-peer-deps` to handle conflicts between @langchain/community and dotenv versions.
+This is normal and safe.
-1. **Missing environment variables** - Make sure all required env vars are set
+2. **Missing environment variables** - Make sure all required env vars are set
-2. **Pinecone connection fails** - Verify your Pinecone API key and index name
+3. **Pinecone connection fails** - Verify your Pinecone API key and index name
-3. **TypeScript compilation errors** - Check that your code compiles locally with `npm run build`
+4. **TypeScript compilation errors** - Check that your code compiles locally with `npm run build`

 ### App Won't Start